arunsank/Object-Detection/README.md

 # Object-Detection
 Object detection using SSD
 This was simple object detection implementation using the Single Shot Multibox Detecter module created in Pytorch.
-The pretrained pytorch module was imported from the below link https://github.com/amdegroot/ssd.pytorch
+The pretrained pytorch module of SSD was imported from the below link https://github.com/amdegroot/ssd.pytorch